joelbarton-io/six-languages-six-weeks/2_prolog/notes.md

     3. Query (**'Does Rocket like tummy rubs?'**)

   - FACTS and RULES are contained in the *knowledge base*
-  - we QUERY the compiled *knowledge base* to retrieve information
+  - we QUERY the compiled *knowledge base* from the console

 ## Day 1 (pg 97)